Tickets

 Schmalzigaug painted a kind of cut-out from a work by Rubens.
 Abstract artists often do that – they blow up a particular element until the motif fills an entire canvas.
 Several geometric abstract artists, for instance, looked back to Spilliaert, who was himself on the verge of abstract art.’

-Development of a Theme in Red: Carnival - the first Belgian abstract painting.
+the first Belgian abstract painting.

-In the painting Light + Mirrors and Crowds: Interior of a Popular Dancehall in Antwerp - light radiates from the most intense of colours.
+light radiates from the most intense of colours. - In the painting Light + Mirrors and Crowds: Interior of a Popular Dancehall in Antwerp

 Is it fair to say that Schmalzigaug stuck closer to reality than the Italian Futurists did?